ibm-cloud-docs/vpc/eos-os-considerations.md

 Red Hat Enterprise Linux 7 EOS date is 30 June 2024.
 Support for this software discontinues on 30 June 2024.
 After deprecation, clients can't download the software.

-If you decide to upgrade with the in-place method on Red Hat OS, open a ticket with {{site.data.keyword.IBM_notm}} support.
-Update the OS version that is recorded on {{site.data.keyword.Bluemix}}.
+If you decide to upgrade with the in-place method on Red Hat OS, open a ticket with {{site.data.keyword.IBM_notm}} support to update the OS version that is recorded on {{site.data.keyword.Bluemix}}.
 You must inform {{site.data.keyword.IBM_notm}} support when your upgrade is completed for uninterrupted support for your upgraded instances.
 You can open a support ticket in the [customer portal](https://cloud.ibm.com/).

 For existing customers, upgrade to the latest version.
 For more information, see the [Red Hat Enterprise Linux documentation](https://access.redhat.com/support/policy/updates/errata).